flopsreallygotit/MandelbrotSet/README.md

 ![image](https://user-images.githubusercontent.com/89828695/232138172-817596b2-c1dd-4085-a99c-129c227e5205.png)

 The Mandelbrot set is an example of a fractal in mathematics.
 The Mandelbrot set can be explained with the equation: $z_{n + 1} = z_{n} ^ 2 + c$.
 In that equation, c and z are complex numbers and n n is zero or a positive integer (natural number).
-Starting with z_0 = 0, c is in the Mandelbrot set if the absolute value of z_n never becomes larger than a certain number (that number depends on c), no matter how large n gets.
+Starting with $z_0$ = 0, c is in the Mandelbrot set if the absolute value of $z_n$ never becomes larger than a certain number (that number depends on c), no matter how large n gets.

 ## Quick Start